yash150204/Yash_Agrawal/crashboards_international.md

 #### 3. We are introducing a revolution in learning
 #### 4. We are generation understanding of the provided service in the community
 #### 5. We are offering a great opportunity for individuals to upgrade their skills and add to their CV
-##### Online tutoring is an excellent chance for our tutors to diversify their skill and earn an income while studying in their universities that too at the comfort of their home.
+##### Online tutoring is an excellent chance for our tutors to diversify their skill and ear
 ### As. you must you have realised by now, our business in its entirety is optimised and enabled by technology.
 For all, the facets of CrashBoards, we need websites, and we really need them fast for which we have approached you.
-s
+ards, we need websites, and we really need them fast for which we have approached you. s